 If the tumor does return after the original treatment, it is called a recurrent tumor.
 A recurrent brain tumor generally comes back near where it originally started.
 Rarely, it may come back in another place, called multifocal.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s grade has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
 Temozolomide has been approved to treat Grade III recurrent tumors.
 Bevacizumab (see above) may also be used for a recurrent tumor.
-In addition, alternating electric field therapy is approved by the U.S. Food and Drug Administration for patients with recurrent high-grade glioma.
-Alternating electric field therapy interferes with parts of a cell that are needed for the tumor cells to grow and spread.
-It is given by placing electrodes that produce an electric field on the outside of a person’s head.
-While this treatment approach has not been shown to increase survival when compared with standard chemotherapy, it causes fewer side effects than chemotherapy.
+In addition, alternating electric field therapy may be used for patients with recurrent high-grade glioma.

 There is no single approach to treating a recurrent brain tumor, and your treatment plan will be based on many factors.
-Supportive care will also be important to help relieve symptoms and side effects.
+Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
 Your doctor may suggest clinical trials of new drugs that are being created and tested to treat brain tumors that may help with recurrent tumors.
 Many of these new drugs are called "molecularly targeted therapies" because they are small in size, which means they can be taken by mouth, and/or can target specific parts of the brain tumor cells.
 These new drugs are being tested either alone or in combination with standard chemotherapy.
 Learn more about clinical trials on brain tumor treatment in the Latest Research section.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 For most patients, a diagnosis of a recurrent brain tumor is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team and to ask about support services to help them cope.
 It may also be helpful to talk with other patients, including through a support group.
 Learn more about dealing with cancer recurrence.